YINI-lang/YINI-spec/RATIONALE.md

 If raw strings are the default, users avoid the classic annoyance where `\n`, `\t`, or `\U` accidentally become something else.

-This fits a config format very well.
-This is also to reason why Raw string became and are the default in YINI.
+This fits a configuration format very well, and it is the main reason raw strings became the default in YINI.

 ##### B.2.5.2.
 Classic Strings